tannerdolby/meta-generator/README.md

 # metagen
 Utility for generating document metadata.
+Use the utility in your Eleventy site, or in a React app.

 ## Installation